microsoft/WindowsAppSDK/specs/dynamicdependencies/sample-1.md

-# Sample 1 - Fabrikam app using Contosso's Muffins package
+# Sample 1 - Fabrikam app using Contoso's Muffins package

 Contoso publishes a framework package that provides Muffin-managing functionality.
 At runtime, Fabrikam wants to use this functionality if available, so it adds a dynamic dependency for the Contoso.Muffins package.
 The dynamic dependency is removed once Fabrikam is done using the Contoso Muffin-managing functionality.